galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    > ```
 >    {: .code-in}
 >
 >    This will open the editor.
-Within that file, define your `id_secret` to be a long random value.
+Within that file, define your `vault_id_secret` to be a long random value.
 >
 >    ```
->    id_secret: BxI6zlQVhoHLPVf3gqQ
+>    vault_id_secret: BxI6zlQVhoHLPVf3gqQ
 >    ```
 >
 >    > ### {% icon tip %} How to get a good random value?